A Parameter-Space Study of Carbon-Oxygen White Dwarf Mergers: Abstract

 \section{Abstract}

-The merger of two carbon-oxygen white dwarfs can lead to a spectacular transient -- a type Ia supernova or accretion induced collapse to a neutron star -- or the formation of a carbon star or massive, rapidly rotating white dwarf.
+The merger of two carbon-oxygen white dwarfs can lead either to a spectacular transient, stable nuclear burning or a massive, rapidly rotating white dwarf.
 Simulations of mergers have shown that the outcome strongly depends on whether the white dwarfs are similar or dissimilar in mass.
 In the similar-mass case, both white dwarfs merge fully and the remnant is hot throughout, while in the dissimilar case, the more massive, denser white dwarf remains cold and essentially intact, with the disrupted lower mass one wrapped around it in a hot envelope and disk.
 In order to determine what constitutes ``similar in mass'' and more generally how the properties of the merger remnant depend on the input masses, we simulated unsynchronized carbon-oxygen white dwarf mergers for a large range of masses using smoothed-particle hydrodynamics.
-We give full details of our results and tabulate key properties, in the hope of guiding analytical understanding and helping intercomparison between codes.
-Generally, we find that the properties of the remnants vary smoothly as a function of the two masses, with the remnant structure determined primarily by the ratio of the central densities of the two white dwarfs.
-A density ratio of 0.6, equivalent to a mass difference of $\sim\!0.1\,M_\odot$, approximately separates similar and dissimilar mass mergers.
-Confirming previous work, we find that the temperatures of the merger remnants are not high enough to immediately ignite carbon fusion, except possibly for white dwarf masses approaching $1\,M_\odot$.
+We find that the structure of the merger remnant varies smoothly as a function of the ratio of the central densities of the two white dwarfs.
+A density ratio of 0.6 approximately separates similar and dissimilar mass mergers.
+Confirming previous work, we find that the temperatures of most merger remnants are not high enough to immediately ignite carbon fusion.
 During subsequent viscous evolution, however, the interior will likely be compressed and heated as the disk accretes and the remnant spins down.
-From first-order estimates of the evolution, where we assume that the remnant spins down completely, that all rotational energy is used to expel matter to large distances, and that the remaining mass evolves adiabatically, we find that this can lead to ignition for many remnants.
+We find from simple estimates that this evolution can lead to ignition for many remnants.
 For similar-mass mergers, this would likely occur under sufficiently degenerate conditions that a thermonuclear runaway would ensue.